Statistical Tests for Replacing Human Decision Makers with Algorithms: Introduction

 \section{Introduction}

-In the current era of machine learning, novel artificial intelligence (AI) algorithms have emerged as valuable tools that can learn significant features from data, thereby showing potential for facilitating decision making in various disciplines.
-To mention a few, \cite{gulshan2016development} used a deep learning algorithm to detect diabetic retinopathy in retinal fundus photographs; \cite{castro2017large} applied natural language processing techniques to electronic medical records to identify patients with cerebral aneurysms; \cite{fuster2022predictably} leveraged machine learning algorithms to predict default probability for lending decision. \cite{berk2017impact} applied machine learning predictions to parole release decisions.
+In the current era of machine learning, artificial intelligence (AI) algorithms have emerged as valuable tools that can learn significant features from data and potentially facilitate decision making in various disciplines.
+In medical research, \cite{esteva2017dermatologist} and \cite{kermany1} utilize deep neural network to automate diagnosis based on medical images. \cite{berg2020rise} and \cite{sadhwani2021deep} leverage machine learning algorithms to predict the default probability for bank lending decision. \cite{mullainathan2017machine} and \cite{athey2019machine} apply machine learning models to broad optimal policy assignment problems.

 A considerable number of papers have compared the performance of algorithms with that of the representative human decision makers.
-For instance, \cite{rajpurkar1} trained a deep convolutional neural network (CNN) to process ECG sequences and compared its performance to the aggregate performance of cardiologists; \cite{esteva1} proposed a deep CNN for skin cancer classification and claimed that the algorithm outperformed the aggregate performance of dermatologists; \cite{kermany1} used transfer learned CNN to classify macular degeneration and concluded that the machine algorithm outperforms some retinologists; \cite{QJEbail} trained a gradient boosted decision tree to predict crime risk and suggested that substituting human judges with the algorithm could result in large welfare gains.
+To mention a few, \cite{esteva2017dermatologist} claims that their algorithm outperformed the aggregate dermatologist on some skin cancer classification tasks; \cite{kermany1} targets macular degeneration dagnosis and concluded that the machine algorithm outperforms some retinologists; \cite{rajpurkar1} highlights the performance gain of a deep convolutional neural network over an aggregate cardiologist for processing ECG sequences; \cite{QJEbail} trains a gradient boosted decision tree model to predict crime risk during pre-trial bail and suggested that substituting human judges with the algorithm could result in large welfare gains.